Clever/ios-sdk/README.md

 ### Supporting Legacy iOS Instant Login

-Before Clever released v2.0.0 of the `CleverSDK` Instant Login on iOS was powered using custom protocal urls (such as `com.clever://oauth/authorize`), not universal links.
+Before Clever released v2.0.0 of the `CleverSDK` Instant Login on iOS was powered using custom protocol urls (such as `com.clever://oauth/authorize`), not universal links.
 If your application made use of these custom urls (or the old version of the `CleverSDK`) v2.0.0 of the SDK has additional features you can use to stay backwards compatible.

 When you instantiate the SDK you should also provide the `LegacyIosClientId` client ID (this is the client ID you used specifically in your iOS app).